Red Angus DNA

 DOWNLOAD PDF DOWNLOAD SPREADSHEET

-Aside from basic parentage and defect testing options, Neogen offers three variants of genomically enhanced tests (GGP-uLD, GGP-LD and GGP-HD).
+Aside from basic parentage and defect testing options, Neogen offers three variants of genomically enhanced tests (GGP-uLD, GGP-LD and GGP-LD Defect Bundle).
 These tests are labeled as GGP (GeneSeek Genomic Profile) and all include data to enhance your registered animals EPDs and parentage verification.
-To read more about the all GGP testing, click here.
+To read more about GGP testing, click here.
 Click here to read about DNA sample collection and use the guide below to help you identify if your sample is good, bad or ugly.

 In the last five years, significant advancements have been made in the power of DNA technology.
 The foundation of the vast majority of those advancements is largely due to the ability to accurately identify Single Nucleotide Polymorphisms (SNP).
 Initially, this technology was cost prohibitive; however, advancements have allowed this technology to become the most cost-effective DNA technology available.